A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Introduction

 \subsection{Contributions}

 We give next an overview of the main results of this work.

 \paragraph{Expressivity} As already mentioned, $\CPDLp$ contains some previously studied graph database query languages (see \Cref{fig:expressive-power}).
 Further, depending on the class $\+G$ of graphs, $\CPDLg{\+G}$ can be identified with different previous formalisms.
-In particular, $\CPDL$ corresponds to $\CPDLg{\emptyset}$ on the empty class.
+In particular, $\CPDL$ corresponds to $\CPDLg{\emptyset}$, namely $\CPDLp$ on the empty class of graphs.